 To be honest this was the most challenging part for me.
 It involved a lot of science terms that I was not familiar with.

 For us to do a survey, we were required to know the different hard corals, fishes, invertebrates and substrates.
 There was a lot of memorization involved and I had to take exams to make sure I knew all aspects of the survey by heart.

 I remember spending my free time and surface intervals studying so I could just pass my tests.
 If I failed one part, I had to re-do it until I passed it.
 At the time of my expedition, the survey volunteers were required to memorize 30 kinds of hard corals and 48 kinds of butterflyfishes!

 Imagine having to think about scientific names while maintaining neutral buoyancy and safety while underwater!
 Though challenging it has its rewards.
-Another perk is that you get to be Reef Check certified after.
+I learned a lot of tips on how to be an eco-diver and I got Reef Check certified after.

 Diving was almost every day.
 On weekdays, we did 2-3 survey dives per day.
 On Saturdays, we did recreational/fun dives.
 And on Sundays, we take a break from the ocean.

 Buddy checks are strictly enforced because safety is a priority on site.
 We had to do a thorough buddy check before each dive. we cannot skip a buddy check, even if we are so used to gearing up.

 A shore martial gives briefing every dive and all our air and time profiles are recorded before and after dives.

 They’re very strict that some dives, if we go beyond 18 meters our dives are immediately aborted!